Extinction Rebellion: Paralympian James Brown jailed for plane glue stunt

 Tim Maloney QC, representing Brown at his sentencing hearing, said: "He has expressed an intention not to become involved in unlawful protest again."

-Mr Maloney said Brown had "overcome the barriers to live a successful and inspiring life", competing at five Paralympic games and becoming a successful businessman.
+Mr Maloney said Brown had "overcome the barriers to live a successful and inspiring life", competing at five Paralympic Games and becoming a successful businessman.

+Brown won bronze in cycling representing Ireland at the 2012 Games, and two athletics golds for Great Britain, in the 800m and 1500m, at the 1984 Paralympic Games in New York.
+He has competed in five winter and summer Paralympics across a range of sports.

-"There is so much more to his life than sporting excellence," he said as he described Brown's career as a maths teacher before working for Gloucestershire County council in disabled children's services.
+"There is so much more to his life than sporting excellence," Mr Maloney said, as he described Brown's career as a maths teacher before working for Gloucestershire County Council in disabled children's services.